Serverless GPU infrastructure for AI inference, training, and sandboxes.

 What this tier adds

-Starting tier with $30/month free credits, but limited to 3 workspace seats, 100 containers, and 10 GPU concurrency.
+Starting tier with $30/month free compute, 3 workspace seats, 10 GPU concurrency, and 1 day log retention.

 Ideal for